Thinking of renovating a Victorian terrace or Federation home in Sydney? A terrace renovation requires smart design coupled with a skilled team.

 If you are unsure whether your project requires council approval, visit your local council website and look for the “development fact sheets” or “development sections”.

-If your project is completely internal and you are only knocking walls, doing a kitchen and/or bathroom, painting, electrical & plumbing then it’s a grey area in which some councils don’t really like to get involved.
-Most of our clients doing internal works don’t go through council.
+If your project is completely internal, doing a kitchen and/or bathroom, painting, electrical & plumbing then it’s a grey area in which some councils don’t really like to get involved.
+Most home owners doing internal works don’t go through council.
 In saying that, it will ultimately be your risk if the rules become firmer.

 If your terrace renovation project requires council approval, we recommend you employ an architect as a starting point before you start talking to builders.
 Make sure you let your architect know your budget for the building costs so he/she design the terrace renovation accordingly.